ankithayamini/flutter_assignment_2022mt12088/README.md

 - **Flutter:** Ensure you have Flutter installed.
 Follow the instructions on the [official Flutter installation guide](https://flutter.dev/docs/get-started/install).
 - **Dart:** The project uses Dart as the programming language.
 Dart comes bundled with Flutter.
 - **Parse Server:** You need access to a Parse Server instance.
 You can set up your own Parse Server or use a hosted service like Back4App.
-Update the Parse Server configuration in `lib/main.dart and` and `lib/task_service.dart` with your Parse Server information.
+Update the Parse Server configuration in `lib/main.dart` with your Parse Server information.
 - **Visual Studio Code:** [Download Visual Studio Code](https://code.visualstudio.com/download)

 ## Setup